Foundation Mathematics 1 and 2

 You might find you want to learn more about acoustics, so we offer a range of specialist postgraduate courses to help you take your career and interests even further.
 Salford graduates and alumni also receive a significant fees discount.

-The University of Salford began teaching undergraduate acoustics and audio courses in 1975 and many of our graduates can be found in major acoustic and audio companies around the world.
+The University of Salford began teaching undergraduate acoustics and audio courses in 1975 and and many of our graduates can be found in major acoustic and audio companies around the world.
 The course is recognised by the UK Institute of Acoustics and offers a route to Chartered Engineer status.
 This leading reputation and professional standing has helped us to build opportunities for our students across the UK and beyond.

 What you need to know